 The Anthropology department at UNC currently offers two study abroad experiences: one in the Yucatan and the other in France.

 Study intercultural leadership and global citizenship by immersing yourself in the culture, history, and natural environment of the Mayan World.
 Spend your summer scaling ancient Mayan temples, swimming in underground cenotes and discovering the vibrant culture of Mexico’s Yucatan Peninsula.
-Through a UNC partnership with Peace College in North Carolina, you can study abroad in Mexico for 13 days, 21 days or 33 days.
 This program is open to students of all majors, and you can earn six or more credits in this hands-on, engaging summer session.

 FRANCE: “Roman Foundations of French Culture in Provence”